 Let’s clear one thing up: the process below does not guarantee you’ll hire someone from a minority background.
 However, by removing bias from your process and starting off with a diverse pool of applicants, diversity will improve.

 It’s also worth taking a moment to define what we mean by ‘diversity’.

-True hiring diversity should go beyond basic optics.
+True diversity hiring that measurably fuels growth should go beyond basic optics.